Gleryston579/Neural-Network-Study-Estudo-de-Rede-Neural-/README.md

-Make sure to unzip the "archive" folder.
+Make sure to unzip the "archive" folder in the "Neural-Network-Study-Estudo-de-Rede-Neural-" folder.
-Certifique-se de descompactar a pasta archive.
+Certifique-se de descompactar a pasta archive na pasta "Neural-Network-Study-Estudo-de-Rede-Neural-".